dpi-tta-lessons/portfolio/content.md

 In the next lessons, you’ll:

-- Host your page online
-- Make it available 24/7
+- Host your page online to make it available 24/7
 - Get your first "code review"
 - Connect a custom domain (optional)